MrAnderson1971/Laurel-Nest/README.md

 # Team13
+Note:
-Note: Links in the file will only work when the pdf downloaded.
+- Links in the file will only work when the pdf is downloaded.
+- The proposal is in Game Proposal(1).pdf